Home » Money Management » Investing » Important Things to Know Before You Buy Gold Bars

 The Price Paradox

-Gold BarsInterestingly although gold holds its value against inflation over the long haul, it’s price is constantly changing from minute to minute.
+Interestingly although gold holds its value against inflation over the long haul, it’s price is constantly changing from minute to minute.
 The price of gold bars is dependent on the price of gold at that particular time.
 When you buy gold bars, the premium normally includes the manufacturing and dealer costs including the profit.
-You also have to consider the cost for insurance, tax and shipping.
+You also have to consider the cost of insurance, tax, and shipping.

 Gold bars are typically stamped with their weight and purity.
 Larger gold bars have lower premiums per ounce but also may cost more than you want to invest in a single lump.
-If gold costs $1700 per ounce a 10 ounce bar would cost $17,000 plus a small premium.
-However, if you have a single 10 ounce bar you can’t just sell one ounce!
-So smaller one ounce (or even 1/10th ounce) bars are better.
+If gold costs $1700 per ounce a 10-ounce bar would cost $17,000 plus a small premium.
+However, if you have a single 10-ounce bar you can’t just sell one ounce!
+So smaller one-ounce (or even 1/10th ounce) bars are better.
 They are easier to store and sell, although the premium is a bit higher than large-scale bars.

 Kinds of Gold Bars

 You may opt to buy gold bars that are minted or cast.
 Pouring molten gold into molds produces cast or ingots.
-They are rough, soft and easy to carry.
+They are rough, soft, and easy to carry.
 Its markings are usually pressed on the bar itself.
 Cast gold bars are available in grams or ounces with sizes from 10g to 500g and from 1/10th to 20 ounces.
-You can find gold world-wide in various units of weight such as grams, ounces, tolas, taels, bahts, chi, dons and others.
+You can find gold world-wide in various units of weight such as grams, ounces, tolas, taels, bahts, chi, dons, and others.
 One thing to note is that gold is measured in troy ounces not the more common “Avoirdupois” ounce that you use for weighing everything else.
 One troy ounce weighs about 10% more than an Avoirdupois ounce or 31.103 grams compared to only 28.35 grams for 1 avoirdupois ounce.

-Another kind of gold bar is the minted bars.
+Another kind of gold bar is the minted bar.
 These are produced by pouring molten gold into a mound and then cut (or stamped) like a coin into the desired shapes and sizes; the markings are done at the time of minting.

 Purity

 The Chip Gold is the newest product in the market.
 It weighs between 1 to 20 grams and contains 0.9999 gold.
-The largest gold bar, which is 400 ounces or 12.5 kg have a purity of 99.5%.
+The largest gold bar, which is 400 ounces or 12.5 kg has a purity of 99.5%.

 See Also: